iamagod/Authydra/README.md

 Now either push the photo button.
 You have 5 seconds to run away and hide, else you are in the picture.
 Or connect you phone/laptop/tablet/... to the wifi of the ricoh theta and goto http://192.168.1.1:8888 and choose your setting and press the take picture button.

-3) The Wifi logo turns greens and the theta makes picture taking sounds.
-Depending on your settings it starts taking pictures.
+3) The Wifi logo turns greens and the theta makes pictures and optionally makes sounds.
-When using the webinterface you are taken to a page that shows a refresh button, when pressed it wil show what the camera is doing.
+When using the webinterface you are taken to a page that shows the progress of the process, also there is a low res version of the pictures you are taking.

 4) After the picture taking the wifi logo will blink red and blue.
 You can now move or pick up the camera.
 It is busy merging the pictures.
 This takes about one or two minutes.
 When it is done it makes a sound and the wifi logo turn magenta again.
 The webinterface will return to the settings page.

 5) Use the webinterface to download (and or delete) the pictures.
-Or connect camera to a computer to download the pictures.
+You can view the jpg of picture in 360 by pressing the filename in the file manage menu.

 ***Good to know***